tokens-bruecke/figma-plugin/README.md

 1. Open [JSONBin](https://jsonbin.io) and create an account.
 2. Generate a [new API key](https://jsonbin.io/api-reference/access-keys/create).
 3. If you want to use an existing bin, copy its ID.
-Otherwise jsut leave the ID field empty in the plugin settings.
+Otherwise just leave the ID field empty in the plugin settings.
 4. Add a name for the bin.

 ![fig.7](readme-assets/fig7.webp)